Posted on August 6, 2016 by Sugee Group

 Amidst the lazy monsoon months, comes a day to celebrate one of the great relations.
 First Sunday of every August has been celebrated as the day of friends, as we all know it, The Friendship Day!
 But weekends usually go lazy.
 And with all the social online platforms like Facebook and Whatsapp, it is more convenient to connect through your cellphones.

 No wonder virtual world is larger than the real world, yet the experience of the real world is original and amusing.
 Meeting friends at that chai ka adda or coffee houses can be a few preferred places.
-Shivaji park being a combination of the sea, chowpaty, food joints and a huge park, makes its way on the top favorite places.
+Shivaji park being a combination of the sea, chowpatty, food joints and a huge park, makes its way on the top favourite places.

 Take a walk:

 Take a walk, not for health purpose this time.
 If you are one of those enthusiastic persons, you will be dragging your friends for your plan, or it just can be the other way round.
 Breathe fresh air, with lively surroundings and talk about life, share your college friendship day stories with each other, laugh about how you specially bought a white shirt to be scribbled on with markers, or how you had a special band for that one “special” friend, or the “best friends forever” bands you bought for yourself and your best mate!
 And while you take a stroll in Shivaji Park, you stroll down your own memory lane.
 Relive your college days.